BlueVelocity/wolves-and-rabbits/README.md

 ## Optimizations

 Currently there are no performance issues that can be seen on modern machines,
-though this is artificially limited by the limit set on the maximum grid size.
+though this is artificially controlled by the limit set on the maximum grid size.
-during testing allowing too many "wolves" or allowing the grid size to get
+During testing, allowing too many "wolves" or allowing the grid size to get
 too large posed a significant drag on performance.

 Optimizations can be made to the A* algorithm to calculate the optimal path
 prior to animal movement, though this was avoided as the more dynamic nature
 of the implemented solution allows for real time simulation with analysis
 of other tile states in real time.
 Though, this solution could be explored to
-reduce the usage of client side resources needed to update the DO through every
+reduce the usage of client side resources needed to update the DOM through every
 clock cycle.

 Optimizations to how the DOM is updated could also be implemented by selecting
-and updating only the tiles inhabited by the wolves and the adjacent tile that
+and updating only the tiles inhabited by the "wolves" and the adjacent tile that
 will be inhabited.
 This could be accomplished by assigning id values to each
-"tile" corresponding the animals next move with said tile in the DOM, only
+tile corresponding the animals next move with said tile in the DOM, only
 updating the required tile.

-Further optimization for code readability could also occur by restructuring
+Further optimization for code readability could also be implemented by
-the code into distinct handlers of the updating the DOM, animal creation, and
+restructuring the code into distinct handlers of the updating the DOM,
-animal movement.
+"animal" creation, and "animal" movement.

 ## Lessons Learned: